-The Federal Motor Carrier Safety Administration (FMCSA) recently made major changes to an exemption designed to give truckers extra flexibility during snow, ice, and other adverse driving conditions.
+The Federal Motor Carrier Safety Administration (FMCSA) made major changes in the fall of 2020 to an exemption designed to give truckers extra flexibility during snow, ice, and other adverse driving conditions.

 How Does the Adverse Driving Conditions Exception Work Now?